When you meet the media

 - You can ask to get the questions in advance by email, so that you know what the interview will be about.
 You can also choose to answer by email.

-- If you are quoted, you have to right to be allowed to read your quotes before publication, according to the press ethics rules.
-In general, tell the journalist right away in conjunction with the interview that you want to see them.
-Bear in mind that you only have the right to read your own quotes – if you are allowed to see the whole article, it is up to the journalist to determine whether they want to take account of comments on the rest of the text.
+- If you are quoted, you can ask if you can read your quotes before publication.
+Bear in mind that you should focus on your own quotes – if you are allowed to see the whole article, it is up to the journalist to determine whether they want to take account of comments on the rest of the text.

 - You have no right to see and approve images before publication.
 But it is often possible to have a discussion with the journalist about this.
 If you are photographed, you should be clear at the time when the photos are taken about what kind of pictures you feel comfortable with.